How AutoSave Works in Office – Saving Documents

 Does AutoSave work offline?

-Advantages of using AutoSave
+Benefits of using AutoSave

 ✅ Protection against data loss

-✅ Automatic backup creation
+✅ Automatic backups

 ✅ Time savings